Prime Day 2019: The best deals on smart lights from Lutron, Lifx, Philips Hue and more

 Read more: The best smart lights of 2019: Bulbs, switches, strips, panels and more

-Smart lights are a particularly good example of Alexa-friendly smart home gadgetry, and sure enough, we're seeing lots of good options up for sale here on Prime Day 2019.
+Smart lights are a particularly good example of Alexa-friendly smart home gadgetry, and sure enough, we're seeing lots of good options up for sale here on Prime Day 2019, including plenty that are still up for grabs here on day two.
 Here's a running list, which we'll keep updated as the sale progresses.
 And as a quick point of disclosure, know that CNET may get a share of revenue for any purchases made through the links on this page.

 Lutron's Caseta lineup of smart light switches are among the best that you can buy, and a longtime standout from our routine tests at the CNET Smart Home.
 They work with everything, including Alexa, Siri and the Google Assistant, and with their own proprietary wireless signal that works remarkably well, they're among the most reliable smart lighting gadgets I've ever tested.